lemonade-hq/nestjs-sqs/README.md

 This module provides decorator-based message handling suited for simple use.

 This library internally uses [bbc/sqs-producer](https://github.com/bbc/sqs-producer) and [bbc/sqs-consumer](https://github.com/bbc/sqs-consumer), and implements some more useful features on top of the basic functionality given by them.

-## DEPRECATION NOTICE

-This fork of the @ssut/nestjs-sqs package is no longer needed or actively maintained.
-We recommend that you switch to using the original package maintained by the author @ssut - [@ssut/nestjs-sqs](https://github.com/ssut/nestjs-sqs).

 ## Installation